sarah-ku/ALBA_YTH_arabidopsis/README.md

 # Code for Reichel et al: ALBA proteins facilitate cytoplasmic YTHDF-mediated reading of m6A in plants

-Data objects required for running the code and reproducing our results will be uploaded to Zenodo: 10.5281/zenodo.11241987
+Data objects required for running the code and reproducing our results are uploaded to Zenodo: 10.5281/zenodo.11241987

+Supplementary processed data together with figure source data is available at Reichel et al. 2024.

 ---